Jerry Coyne: Determinism

 Coyne is a hard determinist.
 He came to believe in the idea of determinism after reading a paper by Anthony Cashmore on determinism and the criminal justice system.
 He states that recognising there is no free will makes one more empathetic and less judgmental: "A lot of politics—particularly Republican politics—is based on the supposition that people are responsible for their own lives.
 So, for example, people who are on welfare, or homeless people, are treated as if they could have done otherwise.
 They could have gotten a job, they could have gotten married and had a father for their kids.
 But they couldn't, because they're victims of circumstance."

+Sex as binary

+On December 29, 2024, Coyne wrote an article for the website of the Freedom From Religion Foundation (FFRF) which argued that sex is biological, binary, and immutable.
+The FFRF's presidents removed the article one day later, describing its publication as an error of judgement on their part.
+Coyne resigned from the board of honorary members in response.
+His resignation was followed by those of Steven Pinker and Richard Dawkins, after which the FFRF dissolved the honorary board.

 Personal life

 According to an article in The Chicago Maroon, Coyne retired in 2015 and continues to pursue publishing and work in his lab at the university.
 He considers himself to be a traditional liberal while also strongly supporting free speech.

 During the COVID-19 pandemic, Coyne requested permission to access the University of Chicago's Botany Pond to feed a female duck and her ducklings in the event of a campus lockdown; he had named the mother Honey, and fed the group until they migrated.
 The university granted his request.
 Honey has returned for several years to the pond, and Coyne has persisted with feeding the ducks breeding there.